redrs/tor-chroot-install/README.md

 tor-chroot-install
 ==================

-Download Tor src and install in chroot.
+Automatic installation of Tor in a chroot.
 For Debian systems.

 This script will: